ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 Event handling system was improved with the addition of listeners based on `CreateSiteEvent`, `DeleteSiteEvent`, and `UpdateSiteEvent`.
 New listeners automatically grant permissions to log in to a site, providing a more seamless site management experience.

+### Integration with Actito

+By using the Actito gateway you can send emails to your end-users about changes in the status of various operations in your commerce presence.

 ### Integration with Qualifio Engage

 Use Qualifio Engagne integration to create engaging marketing experiences to your customers.